 There are several situations that could affect your social security benefit.
 Such as, if you receive a pension based on work not covered by social security, for example, work as a government employee.

-Keep in mind the amount of benefits you receive has no bearing on the amount of benefits that your ex-spouse or their current spouse receives.
+Keep in mind the number of benefits you receive has no bearing on the number of benefits that your ex-spouse or their current spouse receives.

 Protecting Your Money